buildkite/elastic-ci-stack-for-aws/README.md

 # Buildkite AWS Stack

-This provides a way to run [isolated builds](https://buildkite.com/docs/guides/docker-containerized-builds) across a number of projects on the same servers, allowing large instances and more cost-saving strategies like spot instances to be employed.
+This provides a way to run [isolated builds](https://buildkite.com/docs/guides/docker-containerized-builds) across a number of projects on the same AWS instances, allowing large instance sizes and auto-scaling for better utilization and cost-efficiency.

+## Status

+Experimental.
+Still being actively developed, but under heavy use at 99designs.

+Feel free to drop me an email at lachlan@99designs.com with questions, or checkout the `#aws` channel in [Buildkite Slack](https://chat.buildkite.com/).

 ## Prerequisites